actris-cloudnet/dataportal-docs/netcdf.md

 # Cloudnet NetCDF Convention

-## Motivation
+## Introduction

 The Cloudnet convention is applicable to any dataset on a time-height grid, including radar and lidar data, single-site model forecasts and derived meteorological products.
-It adopts many of the components of other NetCDF conventions, specifically the [Climate and Forecast (CF) Metadata Conventions](https://cfconventions.org/).
+It adopts many of the components of other netCDF conventions, specifically the [Climate and Forecast (CF) Metadata Conventions](https://cfconventions.org/).
 Conventions generally relate to the attributes that should be supplied, or those that it is recommended to use if a